coastline of Spain

 Will I need a visa?

-Applications for the visa will be made through the Spanish Consular offices in the UK.
+Applications for the visa will be made through the Spanish Consular offices in the UK, who may outsource visa processing to a third-party named BLS.
 You should not apply until you have been instructed to do so by our team.

 What are the costs involved?

 You will be paid directly by the Spanish authorities during the assistantship.
-Indicative information about pay and hours in each region is available in the menu above.
+Indicative information about monthly allowances and hours in each region is available in the dropdown menu above.

-Applicants should also be aware that there are significant additional costs associated with the visa process and relocating to Spain.
+Applicants should also be aware that there are significant costs associated with the visa process and relocating to Spain.
+The months prior to departure and the first few months in Spain can be an expensive time.
+These costs include:

-• Visa application including legalisation and translation of documents (£400- 600)
+• Visa application including legalisation and translation of required documents (£400- 600)

 • Accommodation costs including initial temporary accommodation and deposit for permanent accommodation

-I’ve worked as a Language Assistant in Spain – can I apply again?
+I’ve been a British Council Language Assistant in Spain – can I apply again?

-If you are currently or have previously been a British Council-appointed Language Assistant in Spain, you may be eligible to apply for a consecutive year in Spain.
+If you are currently or have previously been a British Council appointed Language Assistant in Spain, you may be eligible to apply for a consecutive year in Spain.
 Different regions have different rules regarding consecutive year applications.
-Please see the returning applicants’ guidance page for more information.
+Please see the guidance for returning applicants.

 Where can I get information about my placement from?

-The guide for Language Assistants in Spain 2022-23 is available to download in PDF format below.
+The guide for Language Assistants in Spain 2024-25 is available below.
 This information has been provided for reference and is subject to change each year.
-Updated guidance for Assistants going out on placement in 2023-24 will be available in summer 2023.
+Updated guidance for Assistants going out on placement in 2025-26 will be available in summer 2025.